telerik/kendo-ui-core/docs/AngularJS/angular-hybrid.md

 # AngularJS for Hybrid UI

 As of the Kendo UI Q3 2014 release, Kendo UI includes AngularJS directives for some of its Hybrid UI components, such as the hybrid mobile Application and View, the SplitView, and the ModalView.
-In this context, the mobile views support AngularJS controllers, directives and tw- way data binding expressions.
+In this context, the mobile views support AngularJS controllers, directives and two-way data binding expressions.

 ## Getting Started